darshjoshi/Inclusive_Hackathon_Project/README.md

 ## Repository Structure

-Evaluation (Experimental) /: This directory contains an experiment we did to provide Evaluation metrics for generated responses.
+[Evaluation (Experimental)](Evaluation (Experimental)) : This directory contains an experiment we did to provide Evaluation metrics for generated responses.

 Fine-Tuning Data/: Here, you will find Data in Json file that we used to fine tune our openai Base model.